-Whenever I’m asked for time frames concerning when one gets an ex back, my heart sinks.
+Whenever I’m asked, “How long does it take to get my ex back?”, my heart sinks.
 Why?
 Because every time we try to make love work in a specific way, at a specific time, in a specific sequence, it’s almost always certain that it’ll backfire on us — and I can’t tell you how many times I’ve seen it backfire on so many men and women.

 You can not make love work on a schedule.
 You just can’t.
 You can create conditions and learn experience-enhancing skills, habits, traits or other behaviors that make love most likely to happen faster, but when love happens is ultimately out of your control.